crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 ```

 If we remove the line that includes `c := signextend(7, c)` the overflow check will not function correctly.
-This is because Solidity does not take into account the fact that the variable is used in an assembly block, so the optimizer removes the bit cleaning operation, even if the Yul code includes it after the addition.
+This is because Solidity does not take into account the fact that the variable is used in an assembly block, and the optimizer removes the bit cleaning operation, even if the Yul code includes it after the addition.

 One thing to keep in mind is that since we are performing a 64-bit addition in 256 bits, we practically have access to the carry/overflow bits.
 If our computed value does not overflow, then it will fall within the correct bounds `type(int64).min <= c <= type(int64).max`.